top of page

 Uziel Roblero Hernandez, 2025 FVR Academy Graduate and start-up grant recipient from cooperative society Café Capitán in Chiapas, Mexico.

-If you would like to sponsor a place on a future Academy programme, making Farmers' Voice Radio skills and knowledge available to even more organisations, please visit the 'Support Us' page to donate now.
+If you would like to sponsor a place on the Academy programme, making Farmers' Voice Radio skills and knowledge available to more organisations, please visit the 'Support Us' page to donate now.